shivam13juna/shivam13juna/README.md

 # Hi there 👋,
 ## I'm currently a Data Scientist in MakeMyTrip, working on L2R models.
+Also a Top-Rated freelancer on UpWork.
 Soon to move from the Employee quadrant to Entrepreneur quadrant!
 Looking forward to collaborations!!

 ### Some quick facts about me: